 Newcomer Check List

-To start with, here is a checklist of important issues you have to take of youself such as housing or legal issues.
+Below please find a list of important issues you have to take of youself such as housing or legal issues.
 Please make sure to download the provided documents for detailed information.
 We strongly recommend that you also take a look at the documents and links provided in the green and blue box below!

 - There are plenty of types of insurance on offer in Germany, some of them are dispensable, some of them are essential, maybe even a prerequisite to acquiring a visa such as your health insurance.
 Therefore, please take a thorough look at our insurance guidelines.